NIAGADS/metadata/README.md

 The `address` field (`property`) is required (must be present) and the value should be a string, but nulls (empty cells/missing data) are allowed.

-## Useful Documentation to help write JSON Schemas
+## Useful Documentation & Tools to help write JSON Schemas

 ### Introduction